Becoming a Positive Psychology Practitioner

 There are currently a number of ways to become a Positive Psychology Practitioner, or someone who shares their knowledge of Positive Psychology through professional skills in practice.

 For those ready to engage in an academic course at Masters degree (level 7 in the UK), several universities offer reputable Masters degrees in Applied Positive Psychology, also known as MAPP degrees.
 At the Positive Psychology Guild (PPG), we partner with one of these institutions, Bucks New University, who runs an MSc in Applied Positive Psychology here.

 For those looking to engage in a professional course that bridges academic studies and scientific research with personal development and professional practice, PPG offers 3 Diploma Pathways (level 5): (1) Positive Psychology Practice & Coaching (Coaching Pathway); (2) Positive Psychology Practice & Training (Training Pathway); (3) Positive Organisational Psychology (Facilitation Pathway).

-We also run a Certificate in Positive Psychology Fundamentals (also level 5) for people who wish to integrate Positive Psychology into an existing practice, those who wish to progress to our Diploma in Applied Research in Positive Psychology (level 7), and those who want to study the subject without the intention of practicing.
+We also run a Certificate in Positive Psychology Fundamentals (also level 5) for people who wish to integrate Positive Psychology into an existing professional practice (e.g. counselling, social work) and those who want to study the subject without the intention of practicing.

 What do Positive Psychology Practitioners do?

 Positive Psychology Practitioners support people primarily in the areas of wellbeing and flourishing.

 They do this as coaches, trainers, and facilitators, as well as education specialists, counsellors, psychotherapists, clinical psychologists, and even psychiatrists.
 They may be employed to do this or self-employed as freelancers and company owners.
 They may even volunteer in their community or practice freely in their own home.